Ana Beatriz Reitz Freelance Journalist

 Who Am I

 I'm a Brazilian freelance writer covering fashion, entertainment, beauty, and culture.
-My work has appeared in publications such as V Magazine, Polyester, Remezcla, PopDust, HALOSCOPE, Fizzy, and NSS, where I explore everything from pop culture to the evolving and often messy fashion industry.
+My work has appeared in publications such as FASHIONISTA, Teen Vogue, V Magazine, Service95, Business Insider, Polyester, Remezcla, PopDust, and NSS, where I explore everything from pop culture to the evolving and often messy fashion industry.
 I am also the voice behind The Devil Writes Fashion (previously For Fashion's Sake), a weekly newsletter where fashion is dissected, celebrated, and occasionally roasted with humor, heart, and just a little bite.
 I'm always looking to work with new publications and companies in the fashion and entertainment industry to gain experience, insight and further knowledge.

 FASHION